-All verification processes are to be completed prior to the ROL deadline; otherwise the applicant will not be permitted to proceed with the match.
+All verification processes are to be completed prior to the ROL deadline; otherwise applicants will not be permitted to proceed with the match.

-CaRMS shall notify all applicants whose credentials cannot be verified or where there are reasonable and probable grounds to believe that the credentials submitted by the applicant are not authentic or have been falsified.
-The applicant will be given the opportunity to substantiate their credentials.
-The applicant shall be immediately removed from the matching program, subject to the completion of the investigation procedures and the ultimate resolution/decision of the Violations Review Committee regarding verification of the credentials.
+CaRMS shall notify all applicants whose credentials cannot be verified or where there are reasonable and probable grounds to believe that the credentials submitted by the applicants are not authentic or have been falsified.
+The applicants will be given the opportunity to substantiate their credentials.
+The applicants may be immediately removed from the matching program, subject to the completion of the investigation procedures and the ultimate resolution/decision of the Violations Review Committee regarding verification of the credentials.

 Applicants will not be permitted to proceed with the match or enter future matches where their credentials could not be verified.
-The Violations Review Committee, as appointed by the CaRMS Board of Directors shall proceed in the same manner as set out in the Match Breaches Policy and False Document Policy and shall report to the CaRMS board.
+The Violations Review Committee, as appointed by the CaRMS Board of Directors, shall proceed in the same manner as set out in the Violation Review Policy and shall report to the CaRMS board.
 Applicants may appeal the ultimate resolution/decision of the Violations Review Committee to the CaRMS Board of Directors.
 The decision of the CaRMS board shall be final.

 16. Rank order lists

-CaRMS will treat the ROLs as confidential information.
-CaRMS will not release or disclose such information in any manner that permits individual identification of either a residency program or an applicant.
+CaRMS will treat rank order lists (ROLs) as confidential information.
+CaRMS will not release or disclose such information in any manner that permits individual identification of either residency programs or applicants.

 17. Schedule of dates

-An annual PSM applicant timeline is published by CaRMS and is incorporated in this contract by reference.
-It is the applicant’s responsibility to meet the deadline dates in the PSM timeline to optimize their application.
-CaRMS will not be held liable for negative impacts as a result of missed applicant milestones.
+An annual PSM Applicant Timeline is published by CaRMS and is incorporated in this contract by reference.
+It is the applicants’ responsibility to meet the dates in the PSM Applicant Timeline to optimize their applications.
+CaRMS will not be held liable for negative impacts as a result of missed applicant milestones or deadlines.